It's Sunday afternoon, you know you don't have much fresh food in the house and you are contemplating heading to the grocery store.

 Find a Few Star Ingredients

 This is another favorite time-saving strategy and I especially like to use it when I go to Trader Joe's.
 They have a lot of fun packaged stuff that works well when complemented with a few fresh things.
-All this entails is finding a few interesting items around the store, then figuring out a way to to make them into a balanced meal with a few other add-ins.
+All this entails is finding a few interesting items around the store, then figuring out a way to to make them into a balanced meal with other add-ins.
 Examples:

 TJ's has a super delicious frozen street corn that has spices and cotija cheese already mixed in.
 Top it with grilled salmon and add some simple mixed greens on the side to make it a meal.